ni/nimble/packages/nimble-components/src/combobox/specs/IxD.md

 #### Progress & Loading

-When displaying menu items in the menu lags or is expected to take longer than normal, the menu should indicate that it's loading. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._
+When displaying list items in the dropdown lags or is expected to take longer than normal, the dropdown should indicate that it's loading. _See [Select](/packages/nimble-components/src/select/specs/IxD.md) for more information._

 #### Touch-Screen Devices